empty789/RTD-Loot-Logger/README.md

 You can start the logger everytime, while farming.
 It will wait for the next reward screen and after that start logging time and rewards.
 Time is measured from start to start, the image its looking for to determine that is the "ON Battery save" icon in the right.
+When the reward is on screen, it will take multiple screenshots for 4 seconds and check them all afterwards to increase accuracy of the values.

 Dont block the reward region (1. red square) and the on battery save icon (2. red square).
 This is how I setup Nox and the logger.